 Dispute Resolution is not the same as filing an investor complaint.
 Some investors are confused about the differences between resolving monetary disputes through arbitration or mediation, and filing an investor complaint.
 These are unrelated.
 If you want to make FINRA aware of any potentially fraudulent or suspicious activities by brokerage firms or brokers, then the best course of action is to use FINRA's Investor Complaint Center.

 However, if you want to recover damages, such as money or securities, filing an arbitration or mediation case offers you a way to seek damages.
+Importantly, investors can file an investor complaint and file for arbitration; investors are not limited to one or the other option.

 Arbitration is similar to going to court, but is usually faster, cheaper and less complex than litigation.
 It is a formal alternative to litigation in which two or more parties select a neutral third party, called an arbitrator, to resolve a dispute.
 The arbitrator's decision, called an award, is final and binding.
 By arbitrating a claim you cannot have the same matter decided by a court of law.
 In resolving disputes through arbitration, a FINRA arbitrator or panel (consisting of three arbitrators) will listen to the arguments set forth by the parties, study the testimonial and/or documentary evidence, and then render a decision.
 When an arbitration case goes to a hearing, it can take up to 16 months for an award to be determined.